lcrespom/Modulator/README.md

 			- With depth parameter
 			- Based on ScriptProcessor... no other way to generically control parameters
 		- Full synth as a reusable module (long term)
-		- Ring modulation using a gain node where the gain is controlled by an oscillator (low: it can be implemented using an LFO controlling a gain).
 		- Soundbank: multiple samples, one sample per note, ideal for rythm tracks
 	- Navbar with:
 		- Left: "Code" button linking to GitHub